-In Towards a Rational Society and Theory and Practice he argued that the idea of a neutral apolitical science, based on a rigid separation of facts and values, is untenable since questions of truth are inextricably bound up with the political problems of freedom to communicate and to exchange ideas.
+Jurgen was one among distinguished sociologists.
+The main theme of Jurgen Habermas' theory is that valid knowledge can only emerge from a situation of open, free and uninterrupted dialogue.
+Jurgen Habermas is a German philosopher and sociologist in the tradition of critical theory and pragmatism.
+In Jurgen Habermas's recent work he has criticized postmodernism in The Philosophical Discourse of Modernity.
+In Towards a Rational Society and Theory and Practice Jurgen Habermas argued that the idea of a neutral apolitical science, based on a rigid separation of facts and values, is untenable since questions of truth are inextricably bound up with the political problems of freedom to communicate and to exchange ideas.

 Jurgen Habermas has been a prominent critic of positivism and economic determinism in Knowledge and Human Interests.
 Jurgen Habermas has also been highly critical of systems theory, engaging in a prolonged debate with N. Luhmann in Theorie der Gessellschaft oder Sozialtechnologie?
 Jurgen Habermas has been influential in recent studies of the state and the decline of normative legitimacy in Legitimation Crisis.
 Jurgen Habermas's work on the concept of modernity, particularly with respect to the discussions of rationalization originally set forth by Max Weber was highly acclaimed.